OpenRefine/OpenRefine/docs/docs/manual/wikidata.md

 ### Comparing values

 By default, data in OpenRefine and entities in Wikidata are compared by string fuzzy-matching.
 There are some exceptions to this:
-*   If the value is an identifier, then it confirms the exact string without matching.
+*   If you are [reconciling by unique identifiers](#reconciling-with-unique-identifiers), then it confirms the exact strings without matching.
 *   If the values are integers, exact equality between integers is used.
 *   If the values are floating point numbers, the score is 100 if they are equal and decreases towards 0 as their absolute difference increases.
 *   If the values are coordinates (specified in the "lat,lng" format on OpenRefine's side), then the matching score is 100 when they are equal and decreases as their distance increases.
 Currently a score of 0 is reached when the points are 1 kilometre away from each other.